Last updated on 13th June 2023 at 21:22 by Alex Nicholas

 Create content that connects with your customer

 Compelling content is the key to building a relationship with your customers.
-The more you share and talk about how great your company or product is, the more likely customers are to trust you.
-However, it’s important to stay away from being too sales-focused – focus on providing valuable and interesting information.
+The more you share your service with other relevant websites and talk about how great your company or product is, the more likely customers are to trust you.
+However, it's important to stay away from being too sales-focused – focus on providing valuable and interesting information.

 Create the right mix of content